-In December 2006, the Company expanded its product offerings in the Institutional distribution channel through the acquisition of a majority equity interest in Chicago Equity Partners, LLC, which manages a wide range of U.S. equity and fixed income products across multiple capitalization sectors and investment styles.
+In 2006, the Company expanded its product offerings in the Institutional distribution channel through the acquisition of a majority equity interest in Chicago Equity Partners, LLC ("Chicago Equity"), which manages a wide range of U.S. equity and fixed income products across multiple capitalization sectors and investment styles.
 The firm's client base includes over 120 institutional investors, including public funds, corporations, endowments and foundations, Taft-Hartley plan sponsors and certain mutual fund advisers.
-The transaction was financed through borrowings under the Company's senior revolving credit facility.
+The transaction was financed through borrowings under the Company's senior credit facility.

 In 2005, the Company completed the acquisition of a group of Canadian asset management firms.
 These firms manage approximately 100 investment products, including Canadian, U.S. and international value and growth equity products, as well as balanced, fixed income, venture capital and structured products.
-The transaction was financed through borrowings under the Company's senior revolving credit facility, the issuance of common stock, and available independent sub advisors and professionals at FIA, as well as FIA assets in separate accounts and 401(k) plans.
-The transaction was financed through available cash.
+These firms operate in each of the Company's three distribution channels.
+The transaction was financed through borrowings under the Company's senior credit facility, the issuance of common stock, and available cash.

 In 2005, through Managers Investment Group LLC, the Company completed the acquisition of approximately \$3.0 billion of assets under management from Fremont Investment Advisors, Inc. ("FIA").
-The acquisition included the Fremont Funds, a diversified family of no load mutual funds managed by
+The acquisition included the Fremont Funds, a diversified family of no load mutual funds managed by independent sub advisors and professionals at FIA, as well as FIA assets in separate accounts and 401(k) plans.
+The transaction was financed through available cash.